NickGowdy/form3/README.md

 I would then write unit tests for each country for `Fetch` `Create` and `Delete` to make sure it works for each country correctly.

-Another thing I might add would be an `Update` function, it's absent from this programming exercise and wasn't a requirement.
 </p>